dmerc12/BankingApp/Documentation/README.md

 - Integrate transactions into API
 - Transaction SAL
 - Test for get all accounts, going around test account needed in database
+- Tests in deposit / withdraw / transfer for accounts not found

 # Getting Started:
 - to clone: